 So, how do you guard against losing these fuzzy looking aliens?

 Most air plants have a life span of four to five years.
 They finish their lives with a final flower before withering away.
+At this point new air plant pups will appear to start the next generation of air plants.

 - 1 How To Tell If an Air Plant Is Dying